paolobenve/myphotoshare/README.md

 This simply minifies and concatenate everything of js and css.

-    $ ./js-css-minify.sh
+    $ ./js-css-minify.sh YOUR_MYPHOTOSHARE_CONF_FILE

-By default, it uses https://javascript-minifier.com/ and https;//cssminifier.com/ web services, but the minifier tools can be changed in the configuration file (/etc/myphotoshare/myphotoshare.conf), cssmin and jsmin are currently supported.
-More local tools can easily be added.
+By default, a local minifier is used (cssmin and jsmin are currently supported, more local tools can easily be added); https://javascript-minifier.com/ and https;//cssminifier.com/ web services may be used, changing options in the config file, by they are subject to timeout errors which the script cannot detect.

 ### Config your web server